 So it begs the question: Should you keep or cancel your Delta Platinum Amex card?
 We’ve broken down these looming changes into three categories: The Good, the Bad, and the Meh.

 2x Miles on Dining & at U.S. Supermarkets

 For the longest time, you’d only earn extra bonus miles when buying airfare or amenities directly with Delta.
 That made it foolish to use your Delta Platinum as a primary credit card for everyday spending – as is the case with most airline credit cards.

 But starting Jan.
-30, 2020, you’ll earn 2x SkyMiles on all dining and grocery purchases.
-That puts this card on par with the likes of the Capital One Venture card and the Chase Sapphire Preferred – though it still falls far below other cards like the non-Delta affiliated American Express Gold card.
+30, 2020, you’ll earn 2x SkyMiles on all dining and at U.S. supermarkets.
+That puts this card on par with the likes of the Capital One Venture Rewards Credit Card and the Chase Sapphire Preferred Card – though it still falls far below other cards like the non-Delta affiliated American Express Gold card.

 Depending on how much you value SkyMiles and what other cards you have, it could make sense to switch your spending on these categories to your Delta Platinum card.
 And that’s a win.